Greater Manchester Green Homes Grant Local Authority Delivery Scheme

 One of E.ON’s friendly experts will then contact you by phone and check that you qualify before scheduling a home survey.

-An E.ON contractor will visit you to determine what energy efficiency improvements are suitable for your home.
+An E.ON-appointed surveyor will visit you to determine what energy efficiency improvements are suitable for your home.

 A TrustMark registered contractor will install the measures required to improve the Energy Performance Certificate (EPC) rating of your home.